ME-64/yfinhanced/README.rst

 ===============================================================================

+While the yahoo finance website is clunky and basic - underlying it is a very powerful API that is primarily powered by refinitiv data.
+Many python packages have attempted to implement wrappers around this API, however they fall short for one of two reasons.
+Either they don't expose all of the available endpoints of the API, or they are syncronous / rely on threading which is less efficient for IO bound tasks.

-Other packages either *a)* didn't expose the whole yahoo finance API and its capabilities or *b)* were fully syncronous or threaded. *yfinhanced* solves both of these issues by providing access to all endpoints, and while using pythons modern asyncronous libraries such as *asycnio* and *aiohttp*.
+*yfinhanced* attempts to solve both of these issues by providing access to the full range of endpoints, and using pythons modern asyncronous support in *asyncio* and *aiohttp*.
+As a result, this package is extremely fast and feature complete.

 You can find the full documentation at: `https://me-64.github.io/yfinhanced`